AvTe/live-forex/README.md

 ```

 ## Support
-For any questions, issues, or feedback, please contact us at [contact@example.com](mailto:contact@example.com).
+For any questions, issues, or feedback, please contact us at [contact@example.com](amit.websitedev@gmail.com).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize the README file further to include specific installation instructions or additional details about your project.